 The Net Promoter Score (NPS) measures how customers feel about a company, brand, product or service.
 The initial research in 2003 that led to the NPS metric asked customers a series of questions designed to elicit their feelings about the company.
 The researchers, Fred Reichheld of Bain & Company in collaboration with the company Satmetri, wanted to find a question that would correlate with real-world customer behaviors.
 For instance, for a company to grow, it needs customers who recommend the company to others; customers who become repeat buyers; customers who don’t constantly shop around for the best price.
 The researchers tested many questions with customers, trying to find the one question that would identify those most desirable and engaged customers.

-The research team found one question that identified that desirable block of customers more accurately than any other.
-It became what Bain & Company calls “the ultimate question,” because it was so powerful in predicting customer behavior.
+The Bain & Company research team found one question identifying that desirable block of customers more accurately than any other.
+It became what the researchers called “the ultimate question,” because it was so powerful in predicting customer behavior.
 In 11 of 14 mature, major industries where it was tested, that question revealed more customers in the desired block than any other.
 In the three industries a different question was slightly more effective, but “the ultimate question” scored so closely that it became the standard question used to compute the Net Promoter Score across all industries.

 NPS is a metric that measures customers’ willingness to recommend the organization, brand, product or service to others.
 As such, it gives a score to the customer’s experience and loyalty.
 More than two-thirds of the Fortune 1000 use NPS as one of their measurement tools.